openenergymonitor/emonupload/README.md

 ```
 Local python version 2.79 will be used for `emonupload` this is defined by `.python-version` in root project folder

-For more info on pyenv: https://github.com/yyuu/pyenv
+For more info on pyenv python virtual enviroment: https://github.com/yyuu/pyenv

 ## Install modules

 `$ cd emonupload`
 `$ pip install -r requirements.txt`

 ## Licence